ouya/docs/unity.md

 # Overview #

-This document covers importing the core package, installing dependencies, building, and publishing your game to the OUYA.
+This document covers importing the core package, installing dependencies, building, and publishing your game to `Cortex TV`.

 # Intro #

-The ouya-core.unitypackage contains a static access class for accessing input and the OUYA SDK API for the Unity game engine.
+The ouya-core.unitypackage contains a static access class for accessing input and the `Cortex TV` SDK API for the Unity game engine.
 The input API makes it possible to build your game and without needing to rebuild will automatically add future support for new controllers and devices while still correctly mapping for your game.
 The input API also adds new features like being able to consistently know which controller maps to a player number.
 And if a controller disconnects and reconnects it will maintain the same player number.
 The input API makes it possible to detect if a controller has been disconnected.

-This input API is targeted at the OUYA Android Console and associated devices and is not maintained as a cross-platform input system.
+This input API is targeted for `Cortex TV` and is not maintained as a cross-platform input system.

 # Updating #